dtk820/HP-Omen-X-17-GTX-1080-Monterey/README.md

 What does not work

-Trackpad is not shown in System Preferences (battery is needed) (Big Sur)
+Trackpad is not shown in System Preferences (battery is needed) (Monterey)

 Realtek RTL8822BE (you help me)